cloudlinux/cloudlinux-doc/docs/lve_manager/README.md

 #### Overview

-<span class="notranslate">CloudLinux OS Shared Installation Wizard </span> allows you to easily install and set up CloudLinux OS Shared components on your server with cPanel, Plesk or DirectAdmin.
+<span class="notranslate">CloudLinux OS Shared Installation Wizard </span> allows you to easily install and set up CloudLinux OS components on your server with cPanel, Plesk or DirectAdmin.

 #### Set up